itsmedollar15/FreelanceResolve/README.md

-# FreelanceRevise
+# FreelanceResolve

-FreelanceRevise is a freelance service provider platform, similar to Fiverr, where users can offer and find freelance services in various categories.
+FreelanceResolve is a freelance service provider platform, similar to Fiverr, where users can offer and find freelance services in various categories.

 ## Features